ucsf-wynton/wynton-website-hpc/docs/scheduler/job-summary.md

 ```
 The full details are available at the end.

-With this information, we can narrow down that the total processing time was 14 seconds (`cpu=00:00:14`) and that the maximum amount of virtual memory used was ~810 MB (`vmem=810.203M`).
-If we want to submit this script again, we could submit it, with some margin, using:
+With this information, we can narrow down that the total processing time was 14 seconds (`cpu=00:00:14`) and that the maximum amount of virtual memory used was ~810 MB (`maxvmem=810.203M`).
+With the help of `cpu` and `maxvmem` from previous runs, we can re-submit this job script with more relevant resource specifications;

 ```sh
 $ qsub -l h_rt=00:01:00 -l mem=1G job_summary.sge
 ```

+_Comment_: Note that the `mem` value has unit `GB s` (GB * seconds), which is because it is the "accumulated memory usage of the job in Gbytes seconds".

 ## Full job summary